thisisamirv/GenomicTrain/README.md

 5- Broman, K. W., & Sen, S. (2009).
 A Guide to QTL Mapping with R/qtl (Vol. 46).
 New York: Springer.

 6- Shi, X. M. (2020). eQTL Analysis.
 New York: Springer US.
+7- Cliff, A., Romero, J., Kainer, D., Walker, A., Furches, A., & Jacobson, D. (2019).
+A high-performance computing implementation of iterative random forest for the creation of predictive expression networks.
+Genes, 10(12), 996.